hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 The initialize call also allows for changing the endorsement handler by specifying a path to a custom endorsement handler.
 The handler may be changed independently of using the service discovery.
-The default endorsement handler however does use discover service results to determine the endorsing peers.
+The default endorsement handler however does use discovery service results to determine the endorsing peers.

 ```
 await channel.initialize({